Configuration-dependent precision in magnetometry and thermometry using multi-qubit quantum sensors: Abstract

 \section{Abstract}

-{ We study the performance of quantum sensors composed of four qubits arranged in different geometries for magnetometry and thermometry.
+We study the performance of quantum sensors composed of four qubits arranged in different geometries for magnetometry and thermometry.
 The qubits interact via the transverse-field Ising model with both ferromagnetic and antiferromagnetic couplings, maintained in thermal equilibrium with a heat bath under an external magnetic field.
-Using quantum Fisher information (QFI), we evaluate the metrological precision of these sensors.
+Using quantum Fisher information, we evaluate the metrological precision of these sensors.
 For ferromagnetic couplings, weakly connected graphs (e.g., the chain graph, $P_4$) perform optimally in estimating weak magnetic fields, whereas highly connected graphs (e.g., the complete graph, $K_4$) excel at strong fields.
 Conversely, $K_4$ achieves the highest sensitivity for temperature estimation in the weak-field regime.
 In the antiferromagnetic case, we uncover a fundamental trade-off dictated by spectral degeneracy: configurations with non-degenerate energy spectra—such as the pan-like graph (three qubits in a triangle with the fourth attached)—exhibit strong magnetic field sensitivity due to their pronounced response to perturbations.
 In contrast, symmetric structures like the square graph, featuring degenerate energy levels (particularly ground-state degeneracy), are better suited for precise thermometry.
 Notably, our four-qubit sensors achieve peak precision in the low-temperature, weak-field regime.
-Finally, we introduce a spectral sensitivity measure that quantifies energy spectrum deformations under small perturbations, offering a tool to optimize magnetometric performance.}
+Finally, we introduce a spectral sensitivity measure that quantifies energy spectrum deformations under small perturbations, providing a simple heuristic indicator of metrological sensitivity.